The Council year shall be from July 1st through the following June 30th.

 All employees eligible to vote shall be notified of the election.

 All eligible employees shall be given the opportunity to petition for candidacy.

 Election of members to serve on the Council shall be by secret ballot.

 Official ballots shall be prepared by the Human Resource Office.
-Elections shall be held online for 3 days and for 1 day in a centralized on-campus location.
+Elections shall be held online for 3 days.
 The Human Resources Office will notify those eligible to vote of the times, mediums, and locations.
-In the circumstance that the number of nominees equals the number of open seats, the election shall be held entirely online.

 Newly elected members of the Council shall be seated at the first meeting of the Council year.